Guardians vs. Reds Player Props Betting Odds

 Ramírez Stats

-- Ramirez has collected 123 hits with 27 doubles, four triples, 18 home runs and 53 walks.
+- Ramirez has recorded 125 hits with 28 doubles, four triples, 18 home runs and 53 walks.
 He has driven in 65 runs with 18 stolen bases.

 Ramírez Recent Games